Retinoic acid receptor beta: Function

 This gene encodes retinoic acid receptor beta, a member of the thyroid-steroid hormone receptor superfamily of nuclear transcriptional regulators.
 This receptor localizes to the cytoplasm and to subnuclear compartments.
 It binds retinoic acid, the biologically active form of vitamin A which mediates cellular signalling in embryonic morphogenesis, cell growth and differentiation.
 It is thought that this protein limits growth of many cell types by regulating gene expression.
 The gene was first identified in a hepatocellular carcinoma where it flanks a hepatitis B virus integration site.
 A deregulation of this gene has also been detected in uterine cervical carcinoma preneoplastic lesions.
 The gene expresses at least two transcript variants; one additional transcript has been described, but its full length nature has not been determined.

 Epigenetics

 The Retinoic acid receptor beta aberrant promoter DNA hypermethylation has been observed associated with cancer onset/progression.
 Indeed, this improper epigenetic phenomenon has been observed in women affected by Vulvar Squamous cell carcinoma arose from vulver lichen sclerosus.
 Methylation of the Retinoic acid receptor beta promoter may be a marker of cancer risk in patients affected by this disease.

+Missense mutations in the RARB gene can cause microphthalmia, syndromic 12 (MCOPS12), an ultra-rare and complex neurological disease.